KaviHShah/Intro-to-Python/materials/11-working-with-files.md

 - It is essential to be able to work with different file types
 - It is better to use the `with` method when working with files to handle opening and closing files
-- Many modules can be used to work with different fily types
+- Many modules can be used to work with different file types

 :::